Sydney-Informatics-Hub/intro-git/notebooks/08_collab.md

 the Owner's repository.
 We will switch roles at the end, so both persons will play Owner and Collaborator.

+In the examples, the Owner's username is `bob` and the collaborator is `alice`, but you'll need to replace these with your own GitHub usernames.

 <div class="callout">
 ### Practicing By Yourself